ambuj991/rufus/README.md

-# Rufus: Intelligent Web Data Extraction for LLMs
+# rufus-ai-web-extraction: Intelligent Web Data Extraction for LLMs

-Rufus is an AI-driven web crawler and data extraction tool designed specifically for feeding structured data into Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) systems.
+rufus-ai-web-extraction is an AI-driven web crawler and data extraction tool designed specifically for feeding structured data into Large Language Models (LLMs) and Retrieval Augmented Generation (RAG) systems.
 It uses AI to dynamically determine what content is relevant based on natural language instructions, eliminating the need for custom web scraping tools that break when site structures change.

 ## 🌟 Features